ninest/civic-connect/README.md

 # Civic Connect

-> A platform to create chatbots
+> A platform to create chatbots for constituent engagement

 ## Features